 27. Transmission of relevant papers to court

-(1) An authorised officer and a judicial officer who consider an accused’s case for bail for an appearance for an offence, an authorised police officer who dispenses with bail under section 18, and a person before whom a bail undertaking or a surety undertaking is entered into shall ensure that the relevant papers are sent as soon as is practicable, to the court before which the accused is required to appear.
+(1) An authorised officer and a judicial officer who consider an accused’s case for bail for an appearance for an offence and a person before whom a bail undertaking or a surety undertaking is entered into shall ensure that the relevant papers are sent as soon as is practicable, to the court before which the accused is required to appear.

 (2) In subsection (1) “the relevant papers” in relation to any particular officer or person means such papers as are prescribed to be sent by that officer or person.

 [Section 27 amended by No. 84 of 2004 s.
-82.]
+82; No. 59 of 2006 s.
+7(2).]

 27A.
 Transmission of papers to CEO (corrections)